Strategy Hub

 Is funding carry the same as risk-free yield?

 No. Even a hedged structure still faces decay, crowding, liquidity, fee, and operational risk.
+The term "carry" refers to the yield component, not a guarantee of profit.

 Why does FYOS not rank opportunities by headline APR first?

 Because the largest annualized snapshot is often the least durable once clean-core adjustments and freshness are applied.
+A 200% APR that decays to 20% in a week is less valuable than a stable 40% APR.

 What is the best next step after learning the concept?